ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/README.md

 ![kera_sug_results](https://github.com/ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/blob/master/resources/keras_aug_results.PNG)

 - The results are impressive, and our validation accuracy jumped from 0.88 to 0.95, we are very close to our target accuracy of 0.96 or more to beat human performance.
 Our model is not overfitting, as we can see the training and validation curves are close to each other
 - Please note that the benchmark accuracy of 0.96 for humans for based on what I have read on research papers and for our data it may or may not eb correct.
-But having a benchmark is always good to compare our model performed.
+But having a benchmark is always good to compare how our model performed.

 ## Data Augmentation source code in Keras